Top Iran oil tanker firm NITC says shipments to Europe increasing

-ISTANBUL NITC, Iran's leading oil tanker operator, said on Monday its shipments to Europe were increasing daily and the company plans to upgrade its fleet to support expansion.
+ISTANBUL (Reuters) - NITC, Iran's leading oil tanker operator, said on Monday its shipments to Europe were increasing daily and the company plans to upgrade its fleet to support expansion.

 International sanctions on Iran were lifted in January 2016 and NITC is looking to come in from the cold after years of isolation.